Breaking time-reversal symmetry for ratchet models of molecular machines: Results

 \subsection{Asymmetric ratchets}

 We now explore asymmetric ratchets with $\ell_1 \neq \ell_2$.
 Figure~\ref{fig:asymmetry} shows time asymmetry vs.\ dissipation for various sawtooth asymmetries.
 Potentials with $\ell_1=0.5 \pm \delta$, for a given $\delta \in [0,0.5]$, will yield the same time asymmetry, because time asymmetry does not depend on which work distribution is labeled forward and which is labeled reverse.
 Accordingly, we increase $\ell_1$ from 0.5 towards 1 to explore the effect of an asymmetric potential.
-Although one might naively expect that an asymmetric barrier would increase the distinction between forward and reverse trajectory distributions and thus increase time asymmetry, we find that time asymmetry $A$ at a given dissipation \emph{decreases} as the asymmetry of the potential \emph{increases}.
+We find that time asymmetry $A$ at a given dissipation decreases as the asymmetry of the potential increases.

 To understand the time asymmetry decrease as $\ell_1$ increases, Fig.~\ref{fig:AsymmetryWorkDists} compares work distributions for symmetric ($\ell_1=\ell_2$) and asymmetric ($\ell_1 \neq \ell_2$) potentials.
 For slow trap speed, the work distributions for symmetric and asymmetric ratchets are similar and appear Gaussian (Fig.~\ref{fig:AsymmetryWorkDists}, far left).
 As trap speed increases, the work distributions for symmetric and asymmetric ratchets become distinct.